EFWob/RetroRadio/README.md

 ## Channel concept
-The channel concept allows a simple re-mapping of the preferences.
-There are two new commands to implement the channel concept. (as usual, the commands can be defined either by preference settings or through the Input channels at runtime, i. e.
+The channel concept allows a simple re-mapping of the __presets__ in preferences.
+There are two new commands to implement the channel concept. (as usual, the commands can be defined either by preference settings or through the available command interfaces at runtime, i. e.
 Serial input).

 - _channels = comma-delimited-integer-list_ will (re-)define the channel list.
 In the list numbers (decimal) are expected which are treated as reference to _preset_X_ in the preferences.
 So _channels = 1, 2, 10, 11, 12, 13, 14, 15, 16_ defines 9 channels in total with Channel1 mapped to
-   _preset_1_ to Channel9 mapped to _preset_16_
+   _preset_1_ up to Channel9 mapped to _preset_16_
 - That assignment does not change the current preset.
 To use that channel-list (i. e. to switch channel), the command _channel = Argument_ must be used.
 - Argument can be: